 Unless your job is literally killing you, the emotional upheaval of preparing to move on may distract you from penciling in those doctor and dental visits you have coming to you under your employer’s health plan.

-“Make any last appointments that you need to,” urges Foss.
+“Make any last appointments that you need to,” Foss says.
 “If your health care or dental coverage is likely to, or definitely going to end, get in now.”

 Depending on your employer’s plan, coverage often extends through the end of the month, so you may still have time to squeak in that checkup you spaced on after you’ve signed out.

 Key to making the most of quitting your job is to know exactly where your paycheck is going now, so you can scale back the non-necessities before you have to.